My dress is old, but this one is similar

 - Micro Groomsman Trimmer.
 This is such a handy tool for around their neck and ears.
 So quick and easy, although it is a little noisy so it kind of freaks Sanny out.

 - Hair cutting scissors.
 If you purchase a kit that includes scissors, you won’t need another pair.
-But if you do need a pair, these ones are $15 and have amazing ratings.
+But if you do need a pair, these ones are $15 and have great ratings.

 - Medium width tooth comb.
 I don’t like the super fine tooth ones, and the super wide ones don’t work either.
 Something like this is perfect.